hungptit/3p/README.md

-This is a collection of scripts that I use daily for both works and personal interrests.
+This is a collection of scripts that automatically build tools and packages for my daily work.
 ========================================================================================

 # Emacs #